SIXTH ANNUAABUNDANCE SWAP

-* At 6:00 on the morning after Thanksgiving, millions of Americans were lined up in the dark outside big-box chain stores to be the first to swarm over billions of dollars of stuff - brand new stuff, created with new resources from the Earth
+* First thing on the morning after Thanksgiving, millions of Americans line up in the dark outside big-box chain stores to be the first to swarm over billions of dollars of stuff - brand new stuff, created with new resources from the Earth

 *One nation accounts for 5% of the population and 40-50% of the resource consumption of the planet.
 Guess which.